 • Develop the South spit area creating two new islands

-2. Around the big Oak and install an Osprey nesting tower
+2. Around the big Oak

-• Repair and improve Sand Martin wall
+1. Repair and improve Sand Martin wall

 • Further create shallow edges and offer a view into the SE bay

-In 3-5 years as the reeds establish, species that breed in Phragmites reed will increase greatly, 10-15 pairs of Reed Warbler, 5+ pairs of Reed Bunting, 2-5 pairs of Sedge Warblers, hopefully 2-3 pairs of Cetti’s and if we are really lucky Grasshopper Warbler and Water Rail.
+Summer 2024 we will continue to grow the reeds either side of Renton’s Screen, in 3-5 years as the reeds establish, species that breed in Phragmites reed will increase greatly, 10-15 pairs of Reed Warbler, 5+ pairs of Reed Bunting, 2-5 pairs of Sedge Warblers, hopefully 2-3 pairs of Cetti’s and if we are really lucky Grasshopper Warbler and Water Rail.

 In the winter we could see double figures of Water Rail and where we plan to cut extensive areas of reed to create muddy stubble, Snipe numbers could rocket to 300+, no doubt bringing Jack Snipe every winter.
 The area has always been good for Bittern, so we hope to see 2-3 birds from 2023 onwards.

-The new marsh will attract passage birds from the moment it is completed, but it will take 2-3 years for the exposed clay to break down and the leaf litter to make mud, after which time the shingle islands will be used as breeding sites for more Common Tern, but we are really hopeful that waders like Redshank, Lapwing, Little-ringed Plover and Oystercatcher could be tempted to breed.
+The expanded NE shore marsh will attract passage birds from the moment it is completed, but it will take 2-3 years for the exposed clay to break down and the leaf litter to make mud, after which time the shingle islands will be used as breeding sites for more Common Tern, but we are really hopeful that waders like Redshank, Lapwing, Little-ringed Plover and Oystercatcher could be tempted to breed.

-By late autumn 2023 subject to logistics our Barn Owl box should go in, ideally the solar powered web cam, but this may have to wait until the new hide is built.
+By late autumn 2024 subject to logistics our Barn Owl box should go in, ideally the solar powered web cam, but this may have to wait until the new hide is built.
 If webcams are as popular as we hope, others will follow for the Common Tern and Sand Martin colonies.

 Having invested so much into Lea Farm, the hedgerow along the Loddon is gradually being laid and managed to maintain a thick, nest friendly and fruit bearing haven.
 During the hedge laying interim period, we will complete installing stock fencing to eradicate dog intrusions into the nature reserve.